 Goat’s Cheese is such a great cheese to bake with because it get all caramelised and crunchy.
 If you also love baked goats cheese, check out my Zucchini and Goats Cheese Muffins.

-This tart is best served warm, straight away.
+This Beet Tart is best served warm, straight away.
 Otherwise it should be kept in the fridge, covered with wrap or foil.
 It will keep well in the fridge for 2 days.

 It will still be fine to eat after that, but the crust will start to become soggy after a couple of days.